getsentry/sentry-docs/src/collections/_documentation/development/server/environment.md

 sidebar_order: 2
 ---

 This guide steps you through configuring a local development environment for the Sentry server on macOS.
-If you're using another operating system the instructions are still roughly the same, but we don't maintain any official documention.
+If you're using another operating system the instructions are still roughly the same, but we don't maintain any official documentation for anything else for now.

 #### A quick note on Bash vs Zsh...